 Prescribed burn at Heathfield

-- The prescribed burn will start at 12 noon and should be complete by 7pm.
+- The prescribed burn will start at 12pm and is likely to be completed by 4pm on Monday 9 October.

 A list of planned prescribed burns is available on the DEW website.